What To Plant Under Bird Feeders [8+ Suggestions]

 Again, this can be easier said than done, so start small and work your way into creating an entire city for birds to enjoy.

-See this hanging bird feeder on Amazon.
+Check out this chew-proof and rust-proof bird feeder on Amazon.

 Is A Hanging Bird Feeder Better Or An In-Ground?